norvig/paip-lisp/docs/chapter19.md

 The function parse looks at the first word and considers each category it could be.
 It makes a parse of the first word under each category, and calls extend - parse to try to continue to a complete parse. parse uses mapcan to append together all the resulting parses.
-As an example, suppose we are trying to parse "the man took the ball." pa rse would find the single lexical rule for "the" and call extend-parse with a parse with tree (Art the) and remainder "man took the ball," with no more categories needed.
+As an example, suppose we are trying to parse "the man took the ball."
+`parse` would find the single lexical rule for "the" and call extend-parse with a parse with tree (Art the) and remainder "man took the ball," with no more categories needed.

 `extend-parse` has two cases.
 If the partial parse needs no more categories to be complete, then it returns the parse itself, along with any parses that can be formed by extending parses starting with the partial parse.